 A A manufacturer may not include an engine family certified to the optional NOx emission standard in the federal or California ABT programs for NOx but may include it for particulates.

-(F) Transit Agency Diesel-Fueled Bus and Engine Exemption Request
+(E) Transit Agency Diesel-Fueled Bus and Engine Exemption Request

-For 2022 and subsequent model diesel-fueled medium heavy-duty or heavy heavy-duty engines used in urban buses, the Executive Officer will approve a Transit Agency Diesel-Fueled Bus and Engine Exemption Request made by a transit agency that meets each of the conditions and requirements in subparagraphs 1 and 2 below.
-If granted, an exemption request will allow a transit agency to purchase, rent, or lease exempt buses, contract for service with bus service providers to operate exempt buses, or re-power buses with engines that are certified to both the federal emission standards for 2010 and later model year diesel-fueled medium heavy-duty or heavy heavy-duty engines and vehicles, as set forth in title 40, Code of Federal Regulations, section 86.007-11, as last amended October 25, 2016, and the Greenhouse Gas Emissions and Fuel Economy Standards for Medium- and Heavy-Duty Engines and Vehicles – Phase 2 requirements promulgated at 81 Fed.
+For 2022 through 2026 model diesel-fueled medium heavy-duty or heavy heavy-duty engines used in urban buses, the Executive Officer will approve a Transit Agency Diesel-Fueled Bus and Engine Exemption Request made by a transit agency that meets each of the conditions and requirements in subparagraphs 1 and 2 below.
+If granted, an exemption request will allow a transit agency to purchase, rent, or lease exempt buses, contract for service with bus service providers to operate exempt buses, or re-power buses with engines that are certified to both the federal emission standards for 2010 through 2026 model year diesel-fueled medium heavy-duty or heavy heavy-duty engines and vehicles, as set forth in title 40, Code of Federal Regulations, section 86.007-11, as last amended October 25, 2016, and the Greenhouse Gas Emissions and Fuel Economy Standards for Medium- and Heavy-Duty Engines and Vehicles – Phase 2 requirements promulgated at 81 Fed.
 Reg.
 73,478 (October 25, 2016).

 1. Conditions